-How to Mind-Body Performance Coach Your Kid When They Fall Flat on Their Face (Literally!)
+How to Coach Your Kid to Greatness When They Fall Flat on Their Face (Literally!)

-I can coach pro athletes, everyday athletes & wellness goal-getters all day long, but when it came to MY kid, this was certainly a moment to remember... a time when my performance coach & #momlife lines started to blur.
+I can coach pro athletes, everyday runners & wellness goal-getters all day long, but when it came to MY kid, this was certainly a moment to remember... a time when my performance coach & mom lines started to blur.

 What can we do & say when a sporting event (or life) doesn't go their way?

-How do we remind those we love the most of their greatness when they are having a hard time seeing it in themselves?
+How do we remind those that we love of their greatness, when they're having a hard time seeing it within themselves?

-In this video I share 10 tips to effectively mind-body performance your child, especially when it gets hard!
+In this video I share 10 tips to talk your child about physical & mental athletic performance, especially when it gets hard!

 To recap, that's: